 In each location, the research generated comprehensive, community-based and spatially explicit sea level rise vulnerability and adaptive capacity information, and recommended a wide variety of integrated adaptation strategies.
 Additionally, the relationships formed during the studies have led to new UF-local stakeholder initiatives being proposed.
-Information about the projects is available at http://planningmatanzas.org and http://changinglevycoast.org.
+Information about the projects is available at http://changinglevycoast.org.
 Example recommended strategies are below: